Pinworm is an intestinal infection caused by tiny parasitic worms. It's a common

-The most common signs of a pinworm infection are itching around the rectum and
+The most common signs of a pinworm infection are itching around the anus and restless

-restless sleep.
-The itching is usually worse at night because the worms move to the
+sleep.
+The itching is usually worse at night because the worms move to the area around

-area around the rectum to lay their eggs.
-In girls, pinworm infection can spread to
+the anus to lay their eggs.
+In girls, pinworm infection can spread to the vagina and

-the vagina and cause a vaginal discharge.
-If the itching leads to broken skin, it
+cause a vaginal discharge.
+If the itching breaks the skin, it also could lead to a

 If your child has a pinworm infection, you can see worms in the anal region, especially